 While the policies remain unchanged, President Raisi's role in Syria-Iran relations is different from his predecessor's.
 For example, President Raisi attended a meeting between Iran's supreme leader and President Assad, when the latter made a surprise visit to Tehran in May 2022.
 He joined Quds Force commander Esmail Qaani and members of the Office of the Supreme Leader.
 Former President Rouhani did not attend when President Assad met the supreme leader in February 2019.
-Furthermore, President Raisi's foreign minister, Hossein Amir-Abdollahian, was invited to attend, unlike former President Rouhani supreme leader rejected his resignation.
+Furthermore, President Raisi's foreign minister, Hossein Amir-Abdollahian, was invited to attend, unlike former President Rouhani's foreign minister, Javad Zarif.
+Javad Zarif resigned, because he was cut out of the loop, but the supreme leader rejected his resignation.